GUT-AI/gut-ai/FAQ/README.rst

 **8. Is GUT-AI Foundation and GUT-AI Network one and the same?**

 No, not at all.
 In order to join the `Foundation <https://gutai.miraheze.org/wiki/GUT-AI_Foundation:About>`_, you will need to purchase its dedicated **governance token**.
 In order to participate in the `Network <https://gutai.miraheze.org/wiki/Network>`_, you will need to buy the AGI **utility token**, as explain in Q10.
 Crucially, the Network and the Foundation have distinct, independent and completely unrelated governance systems with one another.
-In other words, governance token holders do not influence the Network in any way, and likewise, utility token holders do not influence the Foundation in any way.
+In other words, <utility token holders <https://gutai.miraheze.org/wiki/Utility_token_holders>`_ do not influence the Network in any way, and likewise, <https://gutai.miraheze.org/wiki/Governance_token_holders>`_ do not influence the Foundation in any way.
 More details in the `Whitepaper <https://gutai.miraheze.org/wiki/GUT-AI_Foundation:Whitepaper>`_.

 **9. Do I need a permission or some kind of membership to join GUT-AI Initiative?**